 Effective April 15, 2010, any employee hired prior to 2007 who had not enrolled as a participant in the Plan as of February 22, 2010; and any employee hired after 2006 who, prior to February 22, 2010, had elected not to participate in the Plan, were automatically enrolled in the Plan at a 3% deferral rate.
 If the participant makes no further changes to his/her deferral rate, then each year following the year in which the participant was automatically enrolled in the Plan the participant s deferral rate will be increased by 1% until a deferral rate of 6% has been attained.
-Matching Contributions are made in common stock of the Company.

-Participants are not allowed to direct the investment of the Matching Contributions made in common shares of the Company until (i) attaining age 55, (ii) the third anniversary of the date on which such participant is hired, (iii) the date such participant obtains three years of Continuous Service, or (iv) following retirement.
-401(k) Plus Contributions and Core Contributions are invested based on the participant s investment election.
+For Timken Industrial Services, LLC participants, 401(k) Plus Contributions are invested based on the participant s investment election.
 If a participant fails to make investment elections, his/her deferrals will default to an appropriate Vanguard Target Retirement Fund, based on the participant s age.

+Participants are not allowed to direct the investment of the Matching Contribution until the earliest of (i) attaining age 55, (ii) the third anniversary of the date on which such participant is hired, (iii) the date such participant obtains three years of Continuous Service, or (iv) following retirement.